LEMON, THYME & GARLIC SPATCHCOCKED CHICKENS

 5. As soon as the skin begins to look cooked but not black, carefully lift the chickens and place on the baking tray.
 Pour one bag on the reserved marinade over the chickens and place the tray back on the grill.
 Cover grill and cook until the thigh juices run clear, about 15-20 minutes depending on the size of the chickens.

-6. Transfer the chickens to a serving platter and pour the pan juices over the top of the chickens.
+6. Transfer the chickens to a serving platter and pour the pan juices around the chickens (avoid pouring on skin to preserve its crispy texture).
 At the table, the chicken may be carved into pieces.
 The chicken will be so tender that the pieces will break away easily.
-I usually cut the breast into four pieces and leave the thigh and leg together as a piece.
+Cut each side of the breast into two pieces and leave the thigh and leg together as a piece.
 Pass a large spoon for the pan juices.